ggodeau/special-pb/README.md

 You can change the number of epoch line 65, and the number of snapshot line 102.

 If you want to use the network with some weight you can uncomment the line 178.

+## Thanks to Assia Benbihi and Cedric Pradalier

 # SalGAN: Visual Saliency Prediction with Generative Adversarial Networks
 ## [Spotlight at CVPR 2017 Scene Understanding Workshop (SUNw)](http://sunw.csail.mit.edu/)